Merchandise Exports from India Scheme (MEIS)

-- Reimbursement of Central excise duties on the domestic procurement of inputs or goods
+- Payment of Central excise duties on domestic procurement of inputs or goods,

 Merchandise Exports from India Scheme (MEIS)

 As part of Exports from India Schemes, the Government of India has brought in the MEIS, replacing five other similar incentive schemes presented in the earlier Foreign Trade Policy 2009-2014.
-Schemes that have been replaced by the Merchandise Exports from India Scheme are listed below:
+Schemes that the Merchandise Exports from India Scheme have replaced are listed below:

 - Focus Product Scheme (FPS)

 According to the current FTP, the MEIS scheme is introduced to rationalize the incentives and enlarge the exporter’s scope by removing various restrictions.

 The aim of the Merchandise Exports from India Scheme (MEIS) is to offset infrastructural inefficiencies and associated costs involved in the export of goods or products which are produced or manufactured in our country, especially products having high export intensity and employment potential and enhance India’s export competitiveness in the world market.

 Rewards under MEIS schemes are payable as a percentage (2, 3, or 5% ) of the realized FOB value of covered export by the MEIS scheme duty credit scrip.
 The Merchandise Exports from India Scheme (MEIS) rewards rates are explained in Appendix 3B of the Customs Act 1962.
 ITC (HS) code-wise list of products with reward rates under the Merchandise Exports from India Scheme (MEIS) is given in the documents attached here: